Canadian Open (tennis)

-Prior to 2011, they were held during separate weeks in the July–August period; now the two competitions are held during the same week in August.
-The events alternate from year to year between the cities of Montreal and Toronto.
-Since 2021 in even-numbered years the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in odd-numbered years.
+Prior to 2011, the two competitions were held during separate weeks in the July–August period; now the two competitions are held during the same week in August.
+The events alternate each year between the cities of Montreal and Toronto.
+Since 2021, in even-numbered years the men's tournament is held in Montreal while the women's tournament is held in Toronto, and vice versa in odd-numbered years.
 The Toronto tournament is held at Sobeys Stadium and the Montreal tournament is held at IGA Stadium.

-The current singles champions as of 2022 are Pablo Carreño Busta (def.
-Hubert Hurkacz) and Simona Halep (def.
-Beatriz Haddad Maia).
+The current singles champions as of 2025 are Victoria Mboko and Ben Shelton.
+The most recent Canadian men's player to win the singles title was Robert Bédard who won the last of his three Canadian Open singles championships in 1958.
+The most recent Canadian women's player to win the singles title was Victoria Mboko in 2025.

 History

 The men's tournament began in July 1881, and was held at the Toronto Lawn Tennis Club, while the women's competition was first held in 1892.
-Of the extant tennis tournaments in the world today, only Wimbledon has been around longer.
+It is the second oldest active tournament after Wimbledon and was held one month before the inaugural U.S. National Championships.

 Prior to 1968 the tournament was known as the Canadian National Championships.
-Between 1970 and 1989 it was a major event of the Grand Prix Tennis Tour as part of the Grand Prix Super Series between 1972 and 1973, 1978–1989.
+The tournament was part of the WCT circuit briefly in 1971 before joining the Grand Prix circuit from 1972 till 1989.
 The tournament was sponsored for a number of years by tobacco brands.
-In the 1970s, Rothmans International was the chief sponsor, followed by Player's Limited in the 1980s, and then Du Maurier from 1997 to 2000.
-However, Canadian federal legislation then came into effect banning tobacco advertising.
-Rogers Communications, a Canadian communications and media company, took over as the new presenting sponsor.
+In the 1970s, Rothmans International was the chief sponsor, followed by Player's Limited in the 1980s, and then Du Maurier from 1995 to 2000.
+From 1988 onward, these sponsorships relied on a loophole in Canadian tobacco marketing law; while cigarettes couldn't be advertised directly, the tobacco companies could provide corporate sponsorship, and as a result they formed subsidiaries named after the brands as surrogates.
+However, the federal government announced in 1998 that the loophole would be closed in late 2003.
+Rogers Communications, a Canadian communications and media company, then took over as the new presenting sponsor in 2000.